Get,

 4. Chamomile

-Aloe vera gel is known to promote healing in the damaged tissues and accelerate the healing process.6 You can apply aloe vera gel on the tongue ulcer to hasten its healing.
-You can also drink aloe vera juice to help teat the ulcer.
+Aloe vera gel is known to promote healing in damaged tissues and accelerate the healing process6.
+You can apply aloe vera gel on the tongue ulcer to hasten its healing.
+You can also drink aloe vera juice to help treat the ulcer.

-Ulcers on the tongue can also form as result of a deficiency of certain minerals and vitamins.
+Ulcers on the tongue can also form as a result of a deficiency of certain minerals and vitamins.
 Taking those vitamins and minerals as dietary supplements may help with tongue ulcers.
-For example, supplementing with vitamin B12 and iron might help with oral ulcers.
-1
+For example, supplementing with vitamin B12 and iron might help with oral ulcers1.

 You can manage your ulcers on your own by avoiding triggers that cause ulcers.
-For example, eating spicy, acidic or rough foods, drinking very hot or acidic drinks, use of toothpaste that contains sodium lauryl sulphate, and eating a chewing gum should be avoided.
+For example, eating spicy, acidic or rough foods, drinking very hot or acidic drinks, using toothpaste that contains sodium lauryl sulfate, and eating chewing gum should be avoided.
 It will benefit the ulcer by providing benefits like

 • Reducing the pain